PseudoSky/sense-ui/README.md

 This is the client side application used for analysis and visualization of sensor data pulled from the sensor rest api.

+Forecasting data on the client side for analytics, and automated anomaly detection.
+Currently does smoothing and plots against the values.
+Check the timeseries service for more information.

 ![](https://github.com/PseudoSky/sense-ui/blob/master/docs/images/ui.png)

 ## References: